hector6298/kafka_stream_etl_dashboard/README.md

 - :rotating_light: Git to clone the repo.
 Check the downloads [here](https://git-scm.com/downloads).
 - :rotating_light: Make sure to have the `zip` command available before starting.
 If not, get it using `sudo apt install zip`

-:warning: After installing these prerequisites, make sure that the commands `docker`, `zip`, and `git` are available. :warning:
+:warning: After installing these prerequisites, make sure that the commands `docker`, `zip`, and `git` are available entering them individually on the terminal.
+It should not `say command not found.` You should see usage help. :warning:

 ---
 Open a terminal, clone this code repository, and navigate to it: